KerbalNo15/Llamaphone/readme.md

 ## Questions
 ```
-Q. Does it work with the actual OpenAI API?
+Q. Does it work with the OpenAI API?
-A. No. Llamaphone doesn't support API keys.
+A. Yes and no. Llamaphone will probably work with other unauthenticated OpenAI-like endpoints, but doesn't support API keys.
 If you want to add this functionality, please be my guest.
 ```

 ```